fabryandrea/data-circle-project-data-warehouse/data-stack/dbt/readme.md

 And keep in mind that Postgres address is localhost and port 5432

-And we hope you are familiar with creating a virtual environment:
+Moreover, we hope you are familiar with creating a virtual environment:

 [Virtual environment with Conda](https://numdifftools.readthedocs.io/en/stable/how-to/create_virtual_env_with_conda.html)